 Kia EV6 review - Range, charging and running costs

-Family buyers that are looking for lower running costs will be impressed with the EV6’s range and overall efficiency
+Family buyers that are looking for lower running costs will be impressed by the EV6’s range and overall efficiency

 The EV6’s stylish design, electric powertrain and its relative newness mean that residual values are pretty strong.
-All models are predicted to hold on to around 60 per cent of their list price over a typical three-year/36,000-mile ownership period.
-This puts the EV6 slightly ahead of the Hyundai Ioniq 5 on 54-58 per cent, but just behind the Skoda Enyaq, which retains around 60-61 per cent of its original value over three years.
+All models are predicted to hold on to around 57-59 per cent of their list price over a typical three-year/36,000-mile ownership period.
+This puts the EV6 ahead of both the Skoda Enyaq iV and Hyundai Ioniq 5, which are expected to retain 48-53 and 43-48 per cent of their original values respectively over the same three-year period.

 In this review

-- 1Kia EV6 reviewEfficient, practical and offering a sporty drive, the Kia EV6 is a superb, all-electric family car that offers a quality interior and a sporty drive
+- 1Kia EV6 reviewThe Kia EV6 is a superb, all-electric family car that offers a quality interior and a sporty drive

-- 3Range, charging and running costs - currently readingFamily buyers that are looking for lower running costs will be impressed with the EV6’s range and overall efficiency
+- 3Range, charging and running costs - currently readingFamily buyers that are looking for lower running costs will be impressed by the EV6’s range and overall efficiency

 - 5Practicality, comfort and boot spaceThe EV6 is full of useful practical touches, but rivals offer more interior space